-By 2030, ensure universal access to sexual and reproductive health-care services, including for family planning, information and education, and the integration of reproductive health into national strategies and programmes
+By 2030, ensure universal access to sexual and reproductive healthcare services, including for family planning, information and education, and the integration of reproductive health into national strategies and programmes

-- Inequitable coverage among certain areas or population groups, including adolescents, requiring well targeted additional investments.
+- ▶ Inequitable coverage among certain areas or population groups, including adolescents, requiring well targeted additional investments.
 According to the Kenya Demographic and Health Survey (KDHS) 2008-2009, the median age at first sexual intercourse in Kenya was 18.2 years for women and 17.6 years for men.
 Similarly, 37 percent of girls and 44 percent of boys aged 15 to 19 years have had sex.
 One in three adolescent married girls (30%) had an unmet need for family planning - ▶ Demand side barriers that limit access and utilization of proven high impact interventions to realize Kenya's RMNCAH vision.
 These include long distances to health facilities, high costs, religious and sociocultural beliefs and practices and low status of women as well as lack of knowledge and information.
 Provider attitudes further compound the demand side barriers, poor quality and limited integration of services that also hamper and discourage utilization of services. - ➤ Supply side challenges due to suboptimal functioning of the health systems (infrastructure, human resources for health (HRH), supply chain, health financing, health Information, and leadership/governance).
 The main health system challenges include poor workforce distribution and productivity coupled with funding gaps and weak supply chain management.

-- ➤ For provision of essential RMNCAH commodities; incomplete and poor quality of data from routine health information systems that hamper evidence-based decision making and accountability for results; inability to optimize the devolution dividend and make effective use of resources from both domestic and partners due to capacity challenges and weak coordination at national and county levels. - ► High burden of HIV and AIDS and related mortality and morbidity remain a challenge.
-The burden is gendered and disproportionately affects adolescent girls and young women - ► Lack of key expertise as related to specific challenges affecting women reproductive health including issues of fistula and access to treatment of the same. - ► Lack of strong focus on social determinants of health especially as pertains to enabling access to sexual and reproductive health and rights.
+- ► For provision of essential RMNCAH commodities; incomplete and poor quality of data from routine health information systems that hamper evidence-based decision making and accountability for results; inability to optimize the devolution dividend and make effective use of resources from both domestic and partners due to capacity challenges and weak coordination at national and county levels. - ► High burden of HIV and AIDS and related mortality and morbidity remain a challenge. - Lack of key expertise as related to specific challenges affecting women reproductive health including issues of fistula and access to treatment of the same.